Automox Remote Tools with Splashtop – Full User Guide

 - Install the app, then return to the console.

-- Once the Splashtop RMM App is installed, click Remote Control again and select Yes when prompted.
+- Once the Splashtop RMM App is installed, click Remote Tools again, select your feature, and select Yes when prompted.

-- After you click Yes, Automox records that confirmation, and you will not see the prompt again on future Remote Control attempts from that same administrator device.
+- After you click Yes, Automox records that confirmation and you will not see the prompt again on future Remote Tools attempts from that same administrator device.

-The Splashtop RMM App only needs to be installed once per administrator device.
+The Splashtop RMM App only needs to be installed once per administrator device and powers all Remote Tools features.

 Installing the Splashtop Streamer on Devices

-Unlike the Splashtop RMM App, the Streamer must be installed on every device you want to control.
-The Streamer is not installed automatically when you click Remote Control.
+Unlike the Splashtop RMM App, the Streamer must be installed on every device you want to manage.
+The Streamer is not installed automatically when you click Remote Tools.

 Organization-Wide Installation

-Administrators with deployment permissions can install the Streamer across the entire organization.
+Administrators with the Streamer Bulk: Manage permission can install the Streamer across the entire organization.

 What happens next: